 Many people obsess about keeping the subject of their photograph in focus.
 How every part of the image has to be sharp.
 How great the bokeh is.
 And all that stuff.
 Sometimes, you just have to take a picture that you have in your mind.
-And if that means the subject is not in focus,… Continue reading The setting sun, not in focus.
-It makes me appreciate the beauty of the world around us.
+And if that means the subject is not in focus,… Continue reading The setting sun, not in focus

 I look up a pink hued sky And my heart beats in rhythm With nature’s beauty, enveloping me With warmth in the still cold April day I gaze upward, and in the midst of the cherry canopy I see a flower, standing still, yet moving me My soul trembles with joy And for a moment,… Continue reading Ephemeral Beauty